hex-digital/guidelines/github-contributing/README.md

 ## Deploying a release branch that has conflicts

-0. If you're deploying to Production, you just need to merge master into your release branch and solve conflicts there.
+0. If you're deploying to Production, you just need to merge main into your release branch and solve conflicts there.
 If after doing this and pushing, you still have conflicts, please contact a senior developer.
-1. For Staging, **create a `conflict-XXXXX` branch from master**, where XXXXX is the same ID as the release branch has.
+1. For Staging, **create a `conflict-XXXXX` branch from main**, where XXXXX is the same ID as the release branch has.
 2. **Merge Staging into the conflict branch** using a regular merge, e.g. `git merge staging`.